isabella232/experience-manager-headless-adaptive-forms.en/help/create-and-publish-a-headless-form.md

 # Create and preview a Headless Form using a React app {#introduction}

+The starter kit helps you get started quickly using a React app.
+You are free to develop and use Headless adaptive forms in an Angular, Vanilla JS, and other development environments of your choice.

 Starting with Headless adaptive forms is quite easy and quick.
 Clone the ready-made React project, install the dependencies, and run the project.
 You have a Headless adaptive form integrated in a React app up and running.
 You can use the sample react project to build and test Headless adaptive forms before deploying it in a production environment.